berkhanozkan/berkhanozkan.github.io/index.md

 I am professionally interested in mathematic and software technologies.
 I always believe that mathematic is key of the software.
 I like spending my time with reading articles and coding.
 I also like playing mind games, listening music and swimming.

-This is the short info about me.If you want more, click <a href="/assets/cv.pdf">here</a> to download CV.
+This is the short info about me.If you want more, download CV.
 Thank you.

 <br/>